Fiat Tipo (2015): Safety

 The test for Euro NCAP was changed for 2016, so that every car would be tested with standard equipment and additionally with "safety pack" if safety equipment is considered as optional extra.
 The Tipo had only three stars in the Euro NCAP test with standard equipment, and four stars with speed limiter and brake assistance.

 Sales

-The Egea is the best-selling car in Turkey from 2016 to 2022..
+The Tipo is the best-selling car in Turkey from 2016 to 2024.